moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 In summary, this `login` function tries to log a user in by creating an email session with the provided email and password.
 If there's an error during this process, it throws the error for further handling or logging.

+***

-**"We created one more method to check whether the user is logged in or not.
+***"We created one more method to check whether the user is logged in or not.
 So, we added a method in the services class called 'getCurrentUser().'
 In 'getCurrentUser,' we don't pass any arguments; instead, we retrieve the value from the **account** appwrite variable .
-We check whether the user is logged in or not by using the 'get()' method, which we found in the documentation of Appwrite."**
+We check whether the user is logged in or not by using the 'get()' method, which we found in the documentation of Appwrite."***

-This part of the code defines the `getCurrentUser` method, which is responsible for checking and retrieving information about the currently logged-in user.
-Here's an explanation in easy language:

 ```javascript
 async getCurrentUser() {